 Technology Description

-Storage: There is one proposed storage site, offshore in a saline aquifer (named the Acorn Storage site) in the North Sea at 2km depth, 100km offshore.
+Storage: There is one proposed storage site, offshore in a saline aquifer (named the Acorn CO2 Storage Site) in the North Sea at 2km depth, 100km offshore.
 A storage licence has been granted (2018) and the project is now in the permit preparation phase.

-Transport: First phase will be pipeline transport through the pre-existing Goldeneye pipeline (102km from St. Fergus Gas Terminal to Acorn storage site).
+Transport: First phase will be pipeline transport through the pre-existing Goldeneye pipeline (102km from St. Fergus gas terminal to Acorn CO2 Storage Site).
 Second phase has the potential to develop a CCS and hydrogen hub with ship transport (e.g. from Peterhead Deepwater Harbour) and re-purposed onshore CO2 pipelines.
 Any info on pipeline specification?
 State of gas, pressure etc?

 TRL Progression